 “Whoa,” came Balt’s voice and he held up his hands to show he wasn’t a threat.
 “Feisty one you have here Sarth,” he gave her a charming smirk.

 “You know this human?”
-Rei asked still pointing her blaster at him with disgust.
+Rei asked still pointing her blaster at him with a sneer.

 “Yeah, I met him on Thereon.”